Active Objects, Surfaces and Zones

 But back in 1999, this “layered” concept led me to the second prototype:

 I devised a configuration using corrugated plastic sheeting to create layered front and back translucent surfaces, with shelves “hidden in plain sight” in the middle aperture.
 I conceived of the effect very much like a James Turrell “ganzfeld” piece.
 Between scripting the effects and the two triggers I could use, I was able to convincingly “fake” the final effect for the jury.

 I also programmed the wall to show emotive capability, such as a dramatic sunrise effect:

-This seems so simple nowadays, but back in 1999 this was very unique.
-Most of the professors and critics had never seen an effect such as this outside of a theater performance, and certainly not from something that seemed like an architectural surface.
+This demo seems so simple nowadays, but back in 1999 this was very unique.
+Most of the professors and critics had never seen an effect such as this outside of a theatrical performance, and certainly not from something that seemed like an architectural surface.